redflo/pylarexx/Readme.md

-# Pylarexx - Python DataLogger for Arexx Multilogger Devices
+Log to mysql/postgres# Pylarexx - Python DataLogger for Arexx Multilogger Devices

 Pylarexx searches the USB bus for [Arexx](http://www.arexx.com/templogger/html/en/index.php) BS-500 / BS-510 / TL-500 / TL-510 devices, and constantly reads sensor data.
 It can be configured to name the sensors, add calibration values and configure output modules.